Prayer Sudan | 8-11-2024

 Show: true / size: 1 / Country: Sudan / Sudan isvisible: true

-Eighteen Christians remain imprisoned by the Sudanese Armed Forces (SAF) after being accused of collaborating with the Rapid Support Forces (RSF).
-Twenty-six believers were arrested on 11 October as they tried to leave Khartoum State for the River Nile State to seek refuge from the ongoing fighting in the country.
+Eighteen men remain imprisoned by the Sudanese Armed Forces (SAF) after being accused of collaborating with the Rapid Support Forces (RSF).
+Twenty-six people, mostly Christians, were arrested on 11 October as they tried to leave Khartoum State for the River Nile State to seek refuge from the ongoing fighting in the country.
 Since then, eight believers have been released.

-The Christians all belong to the Sudanese Church of Christ and were interrogated by the National Intelligence Division.
+The Christians among those detained belong to the Sudanese Church of Christ and were interrogated by the National Intelligence Division.
 They are all being detained in unknown army detention centres.
 Despite several appeals from church leaders to the government for their release, there has been no response from officials.

 “Hostility facing Christians is acute”